Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-Dinner is on your own this evening in San Lorenzo al Mare.
-You have many eateries to choose from and a lovely seaside setting for an after-dinner stroll.
+Dinner is on your own this evening in San Lorenzo al Mare, where you’ll find plenty of inviting eateries and a lovely seaside promenade for an after-dinner stroll.

 Today's Ride Choices